 When a person dies due to the negligence or misconduct of another party, the victim’s family can bring a claim for wrongful death.

-Types of Accidents in Nebraska that Give Rise to Wrongful Death Claims
+What Types of Accidents in Nebraska Give Rise to Wrongful Death Claims?

 Feel free to contact our firm to schedule a free consultation to discuss wrongful death.
 Read more about our experience in wrongful death lawsuits here.
 We are strong and compassionate advocates for our clients.
 Get to know our attorneys and paralegals here.

 Miller Lathrop serves clients throughout Eastern Nebraska and parts of Western Iowa including Douglas County, Sarpy County, Lancaster County, and Pottawattamie County, as well as the cities of Omaha, Lincoln, Bellevue, Papillion, Fremont, Blair, Elkhorn, and Council Bluffs.